Vegan Blueberry Pancakes

 And best of all, where there are pancakes, there is maple syrup.
 And maple syrup is liquid serotonin.

-I’m finally spilling the masala chai on how to make your pancakes look instagrammable every time.
-Here we go:
+I’m finally spilling the tea on how to make perfect pancakes every time:

 - Flip the pancakes when bubbles appear and stay there.
 You’ll notice your pancakes start to bubble up pretty soon, but it’s important to wait for the bubbles which appear and stay around before flipping the pancakes.
 If you’re not sure, gently check the underside of a pancake using a silicone spatula to see if its ready!

-I love enjoying these pancakes with a little maple syrup and some extra fresh blueberries, but you could also enjoy them with one or more of the following:
+I love a drizzle of maple syrup and extra fresh blueberries, but you could also serve with chia seed jam!

 Vegan Blueberry Pancakes